vmware-labs/yaml-jsonpath/README.md

 ### Filters: `[?()]`

-This matches selects a subsequence of each sequence node in the input slice satsifying the filter expression.
+This matches selects a subsequence of each sequence node in the input slice satisfying the filter expression.

 Filter expression are composed of three kinds of term:
 * `@` terms which produce a slice of descendants of the current node being matched (which is a node in one of the input sequences).
 Any path expression may be appended after the `@` to determine which descendants to include.